|

 He enlisted in the Army, probably in 1943, the same year as Marcel

 Prawy did.
-Wolf became a translator, eventually was sent to Europe,
+Wolf became a translator and was sent to Europe.
+In 1945

-and finally returned to Vienna, to the musical culture that had formed
+he returned to Vienna, to the musical culture that formed him.

-him.
-Like Berlin also Vienna was divided in sectors of the occupying
+Berlin also Vienna was divided into sectors by the four powers: the

-was the fact that many just continued where they had left off in 1938.
+just continued where they had left off in 1938 and held their conservative

 |